DataDog/hiring-engineers/answers.md

 tags: laptop:margot,project:test,env:dev,platform:macosx
 ```

-In the following example, 4 tags were implemented:
-* A first tag related to our development environment.
-* A second tag related to the owner of the device, here it is Margot’s laptop.
-* A third tag related to the platform type, here it is Mac OS X.
-* A fourth tag related to the project’s type, here: test.
+In the following example, 4 tags were implemented: a tag related to the environment (dev), a tag related to the owner of the device (margot), a tag related to the platform type (maxosx) and a tag related to the type of project (test).

 ![Host Tagging Through Agent Config File](/screenshots/host.png)